-- Candidates must have a stable refraction with no more than 0.50 diopter change within the previous year, as the procedure will not change the natural growth or aging of the eye and certain retinal and optic nerve diseases. - Candidates must be free of certain health problems including uncontrolled diabetes, autoimmune or collagen vascular disease, any medication or condition that renders the patient immunocompromised. - Candidates must make their surgeon aware of certain eye problems including amblyopia (lazy eye), strabismus (muscle imbalance), severe dry eyes, or any recurrent, residual or active eye condition that may affect healing. - Candidates must make their surgeon aware of certain general health conditions including keloid scarring with previous surgery healing, back problems which may prohibit the ability to lay down (particularly during the procedure), claustrophobia or other psychological problems which may affect the surgery or recovery. - Candidates must make their surgeon aware of implants including a cardiac pacemaker, insulin pump or other electronic implanted device. - Patients must also make their surgeon aware of any medication allergies and any medications they are taking to avoid any possible drug interactions and allergic reactions. - The FDA considers pregnancy and nursing contraindications, although their effects on LASIK have not been studied.
+- PRK is indicated for the treatment of myopia (nearsightedness), hyperopia (farsightedness), and astigmatism. - Candidates must be over 18 years of age. - Candidates must have a stable refraction with no more than 0.50 diopter change within the previous year as the procedure will not change the natural growth or aging of the eye. - Candidates must be aware that this is an elective procedure and that there are alternative forms of vision correction that are both non-surgical and surgical including eyeglasses, contact lenses, orthokeratology (ortho-K), radial keratotomy (RK), intracorneal ring segments (ICRS), automated lamellar keratoplasty (ALK), holmium laser thermokeratoplasty (LTK), conductive keratoplasty (CK), refractive phakic lens implants, or laser in situ keratomileusis (LASIK). - Candidates must be free of certain eye diseases including keratoconus, glaucoma, cataracts and certain retinal and optic nerve diseases. - Candidates must be free of certain health problems including uncontrolled diabetes, autoimmune or collagen vascular disease, any medication or condition which renders the patient immunocompromised. - Candidates must make their surgeon aware of certain eye problems including amblyopia (lazy eye), strabismus (muscle imbalance), severe dry eyes, or any recurrent, residual or active eye condition which may affect healing. - Candidates must make their surgeon aware of certain general health conditions including keloid scarring with previous surgery healing, back problems, claustrophobia or other psychological problems which may affect the surgery or recovery. - Candidates must make their surgeon aware of implants including a cardiac pacemaker, insulin pump or other electronic implanted device. - Patients must also make their surgeon aware of any medication allergies and any medications they are taking to avoid any possible drug interactions and allergic reactions. - The FDA considers pregnancy and nursing contraindications, although their effects on PRK are not certain.
 Female patients agree to disclose to their surgeon if they are pregnant, could potentially be pregnant or plan to become pregnant in the next six months.

-PRE-PROCEDURE and POST-PROCEDURE CARE
+PRE-PROCEDURE AND POST-PROCEDURE CARE

 The screening examination is intended to assess your candidacy for refractive surgery based upon the corneal shape, thickness, prescription and other ocular and visual findings, but not to identify or treat eye disease.
 Ocular disease may be present prior to refractive surgery or may develop after the surgery, but it is unrelated to laser surgery.
 Refractive surgery will not treat ocular disease.
 You should have a complete eye exam with retinal evaluation prior to refractive surgery and annually thereafter to identify and treat ocular disease.
 In general, patients with higher degrees of myopia have a higher risk of retinal problems, and reducing the degree of myopia with laser vision correction does not lower the risk.
-Patients who wear contact lenses must discontinue their use prior to LASIK to allow the cornea to return to its natural contour.
-Soft contacts must be removed at least five days prior to surgery.
-Toric lenses, including soft toric lenses, must be removed two weeks prior to surgery.
-Candidates with rigid gas permeable lenses must discontinue their use for several weeks, and sometimes several months, prior to LASIK.
+Patients who wear contact lenses must discontinue their use prior to PRK to allow the cornea to return to its natural contour.
+Soft contacts must be removed at least three days prior to surgery.
+Candidates with rigid gas permeable lenses must discontinue their use for several weeks, and sometimes several months, prior to PRK.

-Post-operative follow-up care with an eye care professional is recommended for one year to monitor LASIK healing, and yearly examinations are recommended thereafter.
+Post-operative follow-up care with an eyecare professional is recommended for one year to monitor PRK healing, and yearly examinations are recommended thereafter.
 Occasionally an enhancement procedure (an attempt to refine the initial laser procedure) is requested, and usually this can be done at no additional charge in the first year.
 However if a later enhancement is required or if a complication occurs, the patient may incur a fee and may be required to travel to another laser center or be seen by another surgeon at the patient's own expense.
 The final clinical results are dependent, in part, upon properly following your post-operative care instructions.